DeepSeek Monitoring & Observability with OpenTelemetry

 DeepSeek API Detailed Metrics View

-You can also check out our custom DeepSeek API dashboard here which provides specialized visualizations for monitoring your DeepSeek API usage in applications.
-The dashboard includes pre-built charts specifically tailored for LLM usage, along with import instructions to get started quickly.
+The DeepSeek API dashboard template provides specialized visualizations for monitoring your DeepSeek API usage.
+It includes pre-built charts tailored for LLM usage, along with import instructions to get started quickly.

 DeepSeek Dashboard